Yoga for Cancer Patients Teacher Training I, II, III: The Art & Science of Teaching Yoga to Cancer Patients and Survivors

 - Lessons which will help you understand common side effects of cancer treatments

-- Group phone calls will be an option in Section II
+- Group phone calls will be an option in Section II if there are enough students enrolled

 Objective Skills Part III : Putting It All Together : Designing a YCS Class